 British cosmologist and astrophysicist Martin Rees sees space as the realm of robotic exploration, not human colonisation.
-A handful of privately funded thrill seeking adventurers will probably settle on Mars but the idea of mass emigration there, proposed by some as the solution to Earth’s problems, he views is a dangerous delusion.
+A handful of privately funded thrill seeking adventurers will probably settle on Mars but the idea of mass emigration there, proposed by some as the solution to Earth’s problems, he views as a dangerous delusion.

-Cork Astronomy Club is immensely honoured that Martin Rees has agreed to give our January lockdown lecture.
+Cork Astronomy Club was immensely honoured that Martin Rees agreed to give our January lockdown lecture.
 He is currently writing a book on “When we don’t need astronauts”, and looks forward to the day, perhaps 10 years from now, when the European Southern Observatory’s ELT telescope will get spectra of some exoplanets that would indicate the presence of a biosphere (chlorophyll, oxygen, etc).